 Additional options include hard installed speaker mounting plates, filtration ports, and our fiber optic lighting system.

-As financed equipment does not go against the total amount you are borrowing to build your float center, it frees up capital to spend elsewhere.
+As our financing is actually an equipment lease (with a $1 buyout after 36 month lease), it does not go against the total amount you are borrowing to build your float center, which frees up capitol for the rest of your project.

 additional costs to receive and install a float pool